-Are property management services included in Phase 1.5 and Phase 2?
-(Revised June 05, 2020)
+Are property management services allowed in Phase 2?

 Yes.
 Residential and commercial property management is permitted, so long as all protocols required for real estate activities are followed.
 Note that throughout these FAQs, reference to "buyer" includes "tenant" and reference to "seller" includes "landlord".